Maristocratic-Communications/QT-AI/README.md

 Step 1.
 Set up and Enable the Python Venv.
 The start.sh and start.bat expect the venv to be in python-venv, so run `python -m venv ./python-venv/` to create the venv

-Step 2. run `pip install -r requirements.txt` to get needed packages.
+Step 2. run `pip install discord.py aiohttp python-dotenv tzdata` to get needed packages.
 You will also need to enable the venv.
 This is shown in start.sh and start.bat for Windows and *nix systems

 Step 3. create a .env file containing `BOT_TOKEN=[Insert Token here, without brackets]`